Caste system in India: Definitions and concepts

-Varna, jāti and caste
+Varna, jāti, and caste

 Varna

-Varna literally means type, order, colour or class and was a framework for grouping people into classes, first used in Vedic Indian society.
+Varna, meaning type, order, colour, or class are a framework for grouping people into classes, first used in Vedic Indian society.
 It is referred to frequently in the ancient Indian texts.
-The four classes were the Brahmins (priestly people), the Kshatriyas (rulers, administrators and warriors; also called Rajanyas), the Vaishyas (artisans, merchants, tradesmen and farmers), and Shudras (labouring classes).
-The varna categorisation implicitly had a fifth element, being those people deemed to be entirely outside its scope, such as tribal people and the untouchables (Dalits).
-India is home to over 200 million Dalits.
+There are four classes: the Brahmins (priestly class), the Kshatriyas (rulers, administrators and warriors; also called Rajanyas), the Vaishyas (artisans, merchants, tradesmen and farmers), and the Shudras (labouring classes).
+The varna categorisation implicitly includes a fifth element, those deemed to be entirely outside its scope, such as tribal people and the Dalits (also known as "Untouchables").

 Jati

-Jati, meaning birth, is mentioned much less often in ancient texts, where it is clearly distinguished from varna.
+In ancient texts, Jati, meaning birth, is mentioned less often and clearly distinguished from varna.
 There are four varnas but thousands of jatis.
-The jatis are complex social groups that lack universally applicable definition or characteristic, and have been more flexible and diverse than was previously often assumed.
+The jatis are complex social groups that lack universally applicable definitions or characteristics and have been more flexible and diverse than was previously often assumed.

-Certain scholars of caste have considered jati to have its basis in religion, assuming that in India the sacred elements of life envelop the secular aspects; for example, the anthropologist Louis Dumont described the ritual rankings that exist within the jati system as being based on the concepts of religious purity and pollution.
-This view has been disputed by other scholars, who believe it to be a secular social phenomenon driven by the necessities of economics, politics, and sometimes also geography.
+Certain scholars of caste have considered jati to have its basis in religion, assuming that the sacred elements of life in India envelop the secular aspects; for example, the anthropologist Louis Dumont described the ritual rankings that exist within the jati system as being based on the concepts of religious purity and pollution.
+This view has been disputed by other scholars who believe it to be a secular social phenomenon driven by the necessities of economics, politics, and at times geography.
 Jeaneane Fowler says that although some people consider jati to be occupational segregation, in reality the jati framework does not preclude or prevent a member of one caste from working in another occupation.

-A feature of jatis has been endogamy, in Susan Bayly's words, that "both in the past and for many though not all Indians in more modern times, those born into a given caste would normally expect to find marriage partner" within his or her jati.
+A feature of jatis has been endogamy, in Susan Bayly's words, that "both in the past and for many, though not all Indians in more modern times, those born into a given caste would normally expect to find marriage partner" within their jati.

+A 2016 study based on the DNA analysis of unrelated Indians determined that endogamous jatis originated during the Gupta Empire.
+An earlier 2013 study from Tamil Nadu has suggested older (4–6 Kya) origins of endogamy based upon male lineages.

-Jatis have existed in India among Hindus, Muslims, Christians and tribal people, and there is no clear linear order among them.
+Jatis have existed in India among Hindus, Muslims, Christians, and tribal people, and there is no clear linear order among them.

 Caste

-The term caste is not originally an Indian word, though it is now widely used, both in English and in Indian languages.
-According to the Oxford English Dictionary, it is derived from the Portuguese casta, meaning "race, lineage, breed" and, originally, "'pure or unmixed (stock or breed)".
-There is no exact translation in Indian languages, but varna and jati are the two most approximate terms.
+The term caste is derived from the Portuguese and Spanish word casta, meaning "race, lineage, breed" and, originally, "'pure or unmixed (stock or breed)".
+Originally not an Indian word, it is now widely used in English and in Indian languages, closely translated to varna and jati.